cloudant-labs/cloudant-introduction-course/Part 06 - The Dashboard.md

 To summarise:

-- The Cloudant Dashboard is a web app app built into the Cloudant service.
+- The Cloudant Dashboard is a web app app built into the Cloudant service and is part of the CouchDB open-source offerring.
-- It's used to manage databases, documents, indexes, queries and replication jobs.
+- It is used to manage databases, documents, indexes, queries and replication jobs.
 - It can also be used to monitor service throughput.
 - The Dashboard is simply an API client - anything that can be achieved with the dashboard can scripted by you using the HTTP API.